Teacher in Charge: Mrs S. Holswich.

 Drama 301

-This course takes committed, enthusiastic applicants who want to fully realise their potential.
+This course is for committed, enthusiastic students who want to fully realise their potential.
 It develops their performance ability to a very high standard - encouraging them to become independent, self managing and adept at a range of skills.
-Students have the opportunity to explore their voice through devising, perform a substantial acting role in a significant production, and extend their acting technique.
-Courses can be tailored more specifically to an individual’s need or preference throughout the year as required.
-Performing before an audience is a requirement of the course.
+Students have the opportunity to explore their voice through devising, perform a substantial acting role in a significant production, extend their acting technique and extend their knowledge of theatre forms.

-Drama is an approved subject for University entrance.
+Drama is an approved subject for University Entrance.
 The study of Drama can lead to many career paths as it builds empathy, collaborative skills, creativity and the ability to manage oneself and others through successful communication.
 A number of students go on to study the subject at a tertiary level.

 Scholarship Drama is an option for those who are at a consistently high level of commitment and performance.